CSCD27 Computer and Network Security

 Electronic copy must be submitted for all assignments, except where explicitly listed as optional for an assignment component.
 For assignment written work (non-programming), you may submit your document in PDF only.

-If an emergency arises that prevents you from being able to complete any piece of work, or attend an exam, contact one of the instructors immediately.
-You will need to have a properly completed Illness Verification Form signed by a registered doctor in order to be given special consideration.
+If an emergency arises that prevents you from being able to complete any piece of work, or attend an exam, contact the instructor immediately.

 You are expected to comply with the Code of Behaviour on Academic Matters.